“Will I go to hell if I’m not a virgin?” a girl asked me. I wish I could scoff, “Of course not!” But the truth is, it all depends . . . More

 You want me to talk with a sex worker?!
 A few months ago, I received an email from Greg Sukert of Anchored North.
 He wanted to know if I would be willing to have a conversation with a sex worker on their new podcast, Honest Discourse, Why me? was literally my first question back to him.
 I’m no expert in the sex industry.
 But he said . . .
 More

 Recently I heard from a girl who was struggling to remain pure.
 She had just started dating a guy long distance.
 After her first weekend visit, she wrote: The physical temptation is so real.
-Even the smallest thing will set off a wildfire in my heart. . . .
+Even the smallest thing will set off a wildfire in my heart.
 It’s a war I didn’t realize I would struggle with.
 I wish I had been more prepared to guard our hearts in the most heart-racing moments.
+I can relate.

 My Rule-Making Strategy

 Before Trevor and I married, we also dated long distance.
 I’ll never forget my first visit to spend time with him over Christmas.
 Unlike this girl above, I did anticipate that it would be tough physically.
 So I set a couple rules for myself before boarding the plane: